KassSTEM/SciPol101/morea/home.md

 ## Who should take this course

-This course is intended for undergraduates in science or engineering who are interested in learning about and possibly getting involved in science policy.
+This course is intended for undergraduate and graduate students in science or engineering who are interested in learning more about and possibly getting involved in science policy.

 ## Pedagogy